ironhack-labs/lab-dom-ironhack-cart/README.md

 ![](https://i.imgur.com/dJGyeK1.png)

-Inside `calcAll` function:
+Inside `calculateAll` function:

-- sum each product's subtotal to compute the total,
+- Sum each product's subtotal to compute the total.
-- update the HTML with that total value.
+- Update the HTML with that total value.

 ### Iteration 4: Deleting a product

 Associate the "Delete" buttons to click events so that when you click one, it deletes that product from the list.
 Steps to follow:

-- Select all the "Delete" buttons
+- Select all the "Delete" buttons.
-- For each button, assign a click event that will: - select the wrapper `tr` that contains all the HTML for the product that should be deleted, - select the `tbody` parent that contains all of the product wrapper `tr`s, - use the method [`removeChild`](https://developer.mozilla.org/en-US/docs/Web/API/Node/removeChild) we already saw in the lesson
+- For each button, assign a click event that will: - select the wrapper `tr` that contains all the HTML for the product that should be deleted, - select the `tbody` parent that contains all of the product wrapper `tr`s, - use the method [`removeChild`](https://developer.mozilla.org/en-US/docs/Web/API/Node/removeChild) we already saw in the lesson.

 :bulb: You can use `e.currentTarget` to access the "Delete" button that was just clicked and select the parent node of an HTML element with `parentNode`.